nodejs/dev-policy/README.md

 ### Transition of io.js Working Groups

 The io.js project currently has a number of Working Groups already chartered as detailed here: https://github.com/iojs/io.js/blob/v1.x/WORKING_GROUPS.md.
-Upon the launch of the Foundation and approval of the Foundation TSC charter, these existing Working Groups (and their existing membership) would be absorbed into the project.
-However, the TSC should perform a one-time review the existing WG charters and determine if rechartering is required.
-It is expected that most (if not all) the existing Working Groups will be transitioned without requiring recharter.
+Upon the launch of the Foundation and approval of the Foundation TSC charter, these existing Working Groups (and their existing membership) would be absorbed into the project (see https://github.com/joyent/nodejs-advisory-board/blob/master/governance-proposal/WG-Merger.md).
+The TSC should perform a one-time review the existing WG charters and determine if any modification of their existing charters are required.
+It is expected that most (if not all) of the existing Working Groups will be transitioned without requiring recharter.

 ## Developer's Certificate of Origin 1.0